-General Foundation courses in the Undergraduate curriculum
+General Foundation courses in the Undergraduate curriculum:

-General Foundation Courses are common for all students which can be grouped into 4 major baskets such as (1) Ability Enhancement Courses (AEC), (2) Skill Enhancement Courses (SEC), (3) Value Addition Courses (VAC), (4) Multi-disciplinary Courses (MDC).
+General Foundation courses are common for all students which can be grouped in to 4 major baskets such as (1)Ability Enhancement courses(AEC), (2) Skill enhancement Courses(SEC), (3) Value addition courses(VAC), (4)Multi-disciplinary courses(MDC).
 All these courses are proposed as 3 credit courses.
 The ability Enhancement Courses (AEC) and Skill Enhancement Courses can include practicum components as well.
-The students shall complete 12 credits (4 courses) from AEC, 9 credits (3 courses) from SEC, 9 credits (3 courses) from VAC and 9 credits (3 courses from MDC as part of their UG Programme.
+The Students shall complete 12 credits (4 courses) from AEC, 9 credits (3 courses) from SEC, 9 credits (3 courses) from VAC and 9 credits(3 courses from MDC as part of their UG program.

-(1) Ability Enhancement Courses (AEC): These are the courses designed specifically to achieve competency in modern Indian/world languages and English with special emphasis on language and communication skills.
-The courses aim at enabling the students to acquire and demonstrate the core linguistic skills, including critical reading and expository and academic writing skills, they would also enable students to acquaint themselves with the cultural and intellectual heritage of the chosen language.
+(1) Ability Enhancement Courses (AEC) These are the courses designed specifically to achieve competency in modern Indian languages and English with special emphasis on language and communication skills.
+The courses aim at enabling the students to acquire and demonstrate the core linguistic skills, including critical reading and expository and academic writing skills, they would also enable students to acquaint themselves with the cultural and intellectual heritage of the chosen language

-- (2) Skill Enhancement Courses (SEC): These courses are to be designed to develop 4Cs Creativity, Critical Thinking, Communication and Collaboration which are also known as the 21st century skills.
-This is important for students to survive and work in any local or global workplace.
-Apart from this, there can be some courses which can help the students to develop adequate professional skills, leadership and management skills. - (3) Value Added Courses (VAC): These are the courses meant for the personality development and perspective building and developing self-awareness of a graduate student.
-These courses will help the students to identify themselves and their true feelings, thoughts, abilities and actions, which will empower them to recognise their strengths and give insights to overcome the challenges.
-As a result, the learner will be able to develop confidence, right mindset and emotional intelligence.
-Some of the possible courses under this category could be Self and Identity, Theatre, Music, Sports and Games, Indian Constitution, Indian Society and Economy, Environment and Climate Change, Gender and Social Equity, History of Thought, NSS/NCC related activities, Diversity, and Inclusion, Ethics and Values, IT Skills, Science, Technology and Society. - (4) Multi-Disciplinary Courses (MDC): These are the three credit courses intended to broaden the intellectual experience and to build conceptual foundation about arts, science, commerce, language and social sciences among students.
+- (2) Skill Enhancement Courses (SEC).
+These courses are to be designed to develop 4Cs Creativity, Critical Thinking, Communication and Collaboration which are also known as the 21st century skills.
+This are important for students to survive and work in any local or global workplace.
+Apart from this They can be some courses which can help the students to develop adequate Professional Skills, Leadership and management skills - (3) Value added courses (VAC): These are the courses meant for the personality development and perspective building and developing self-awareness of a graduate student.
+These courses will help the students to identify themselves and their true feelings, thoughts, abilities and actions.
+Which will empower them to recognize their strengths and gives insights to overcome the challenges.
+As a result the learner will be able to develop confidence, right mindset and emotional intelligence.
+Some of the possible courses under this category could be self and identity, theatre, music sports and games, Indian Constitution, Indian Society and Economy, Environment and Climate Change, Gender and Social Equity, History of thought.
+NSS/NCC related activities, Diversity, and Inclusion, Ethics and Values, IT Skills Science, Technology and Society - (4) Multi Disciplinary Courses (MDC) : These are the three credit courses intended to broaden the intellectual experience and to build conceptual foundation about arts, science, commerce, language and Social sciences among students.
 All UG students are required to undergo 3 introductory-level MDC c relating to any of the broad disciplines other than they studied or presently studying.
-The syllabus of introductory paper of a subject should aim to develop a coherent view of essential concepts, structures, and intellectual methods that characterise the subject.
-The learning outcome of this paper would be to instil broad understanding and an appreciation of the subject.
+The syllabus of introductory paper of a subject should aims to develop a coherent view of essential concepts, structures, and intellectual methods that characterize the subject.
+The learning outcome of this paper would be to instill broad understanding and an appreciation of the subject.